 Note: David Hoshour made the bricks for the courthouse and his son John Hoshour constructed the rear addition to house the clerk’s office in 1880.
 The original building was probably constructed using slave labor.

 See: National Register of Historic Places – Old Shenandoah County Courthouse

 History: The county was created in 1772 and Woodstock was selected as the county seat.
 The first courthouse was a wood structure built in 1772.
 The second courthouse was built in 1795 to 1796 and is still standing.
 The third and present courthouse was constructed in 1975 to 1977.
 The District Court Courthouse was constructed in 2007 to 2009.

 Location: 600 North Main Street / Mill Road

 Built: 1933 – 1934

-Description: The building faces west and is a two story red colored brick and concrete School style structure.
+Description: The building faces west and is a two story red colored brick and concrete structure.
+The building is located on landscaped grounds in the center of Woodstock to the north of the courthouse.
 The west front has a high portico supported by four pillars rising to a pediment.
 There is stone work above the windows.
 The roof line is flat.
 The building served as the Woodstock High School and other school uses until 1994.
 In 1999, the building was renovated and a new section constructed on the east side.
+The building is named as the County Government Center.
 The architect was Miller Cupp Associates of Harrisburg and the contractor was Howard Shockey & Sons, Inc of Winchester.

 Photos taken 2012 and 2013